 RedGard bonds directly to thinset.
 So, it puts a truly waterproof barrier directly behind surface tile and grout.

 Paint-on waterproofing is technically code-approved to use for waterproofing shower floors too.
 However, a true pro will only use it for waterproofing shower walls.
 As the paint-on waterproofing dries and cures, it contracts just a bit which can cause pinholes or small cracks.
 This is why a good installer will put two coats on shower or tub enclosure walls.
-Some small pinholes or cracks aren’t a big deal for shower walls made from concrete backerboard.
+Some small pinholes or cracks in the waterproofing aren’t a big deal for shower walls made from concrete backerboard.
 But even a small chance of pinhole moisture leaks is unacceptable for a shower floor.

 Elastomeric paint-on waterproofing is also technically code-approved for waterproofing plain drywall for shower or tub surround walls.
 Again though, a true pros use only cement backerboard for shower and tub surround walls.
 A small amount of moisture absorbed into a small patch of cement backerboard isn’t a huge deal.
 Even a small amount of moisture periodically absorbed into drywall is a big deal though.
 Cement backerboard doesn’t fall apart when wet, and cement isn’t food for mold.
 Drywall does fall apart when moist, and drywall is fantastic food for mold.